Luka-pp/MS1/README.md

 Website has been tested in Google Chrome, Microsoft Edge, Safari, Firefox and Opera.

 It was tested on two mobile devices OnePlus and Apple Iphone.
-Both thsts confirmed taht website works great.
+Both thsts confirmed that website works great.

 On each browser the website works as inteded visually and all the functionality of the website works as intended.